PostsDesert/wholemeal/design.md

 - Slim down binary size.
 - Back button on lists page should be the same as the combo page.
 - refactor stuff out into components
-- minimize CSS usage by removing CSS that's shadowed and shared
 - Update ReadMe with features, and usage instructions.